 Renovascular hypertension is high blood pressure due to narrowing of the arteries that carry blood to the kidneys.
 This condition is also called renal artery stenosis.

-Renal hypertension; Hypertension - renovascular; Renal artery occlusion; Stenosis - renal artery; Renal artery stenosis
+Renal hypertension; Hypertension - renovascular; Renal artery occlusion; Stenosis - renal artery; Renal artery stenosis; High blood pressure - renovascular

-Renal artery stenosis is a narrowing or blockage of the artery that supplies blood to the kidneys.
+Renal artery stenosis is a narrowing or blockage of the arteries that supply blood to the kidneys.

-People with renovascular hypertension may have a history of high blood pressure that is severe and hard to control with medication.
+People with renovascular hypertension may have a history of very high blood pressure that is hard to bring down with medicines.

 Symptoms of renovascular hypertension include:

 - High blood pressure at a young age

 - High blood pressure that suddenly gets worse or is hard to control

 - Kidneys that are not working well (this can start suddenly)

 - Narrowing of other arteries in the body, such as to the legs, the brain, the eyes and elsewhere